paysera/lib-arcanist-php-cs-extension/README.md

 # lib-arcanist-php-cs-extension
-Library for php-cs-fixer arcanist lint extension

-## Usage

-This library integrates `php-cs-fixer` as lint engine to `arcanist`.
+This library integrates [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) as lint engine to `arcanist`.
 It allows developer to automatically run `php-cs-fixer` on `arc diff`.

 ### Before installing library